crackcomm/ocaml-boxroot/README.md

 * Our prototype library uses `posix_memalign`, which currently limits its portability on some systems.

-* No synchronisation is performed yet, which makes it unsafe to use with threads, including OCaml system threads unless care is taken not to release boxroots without possessing the runtime lock.
+* No synchronisation is performed yet in the above benchmarks.
+In the released version, synchronisation is currently implemented with a global lock not representative of expected performance.
 We intend to lift this limitation in the future.

 * Due to limitations of the GC hook interface, no work has been done to scan roots incrementally.
-Holding a large number of roots at the same time can negatively affect latency.
+Holding a (very!) large number of roots at the same time can negatively affect latency.